 Colorado officials were expected to provide more details at a news conference Wednesday about how the man in his 20s from a mostly rural area of rolling plains at the edge of the Denver metro area came down with the variant.

-For the moment, the variant is likely still rare in the US, but the lack of travel history in the first case means it is spreading, probably seeded by travelers from Britain in November or December, said scientist Trevor Bedford, who studies the spread of COVID-19 at Fred Hutchinson Cancer Research Center in Seattle.
+For the moment, the variant is likely still rare in the US.
+Still, the lack of travel history in the first case means it is spreading, probably seeded by travelers from Britain in November or December, said scientist Trevor Bedford.
+He studies the spread of COVID-19 at Fred Hutchinson Cancer Research Center in Seattle.

 Now Im worried there will be another spring wave due to the variant, Bedford said.
-Its a race with the vaccine, but now the virus has just gotten a little bit faster.
+Its a race with the vaccine, but the virus has just gotten a bit faster.

-The man is in isolation southeast of Denver in Elbert County, state health officials said.
+State health officials said that the man is in isolation southeast of Denver in Elbert County.
 Elbert County is a mainly rural area of rolling plains at the far edge of the Denver metro area that includes a portion of Interstate 70, the states main east-west highway.

 Colorado Politics reported there is a second suspected case of the variant in the state according to Dwayne Smith, director of public health for Elbert County.
 Both of the people were working in the Elbert County community of Simla.
 Neither of them are residents of that county expanding the possibility of the variant’s spread throughout the state.